-In this post we will take a much closer look at what are l-carnintine benefits and side effects to see if it’s a supplement that may be suitable for you and your own specific needs.
+But, let’s take a look at the science behind the hype to see what are l-carnintine benefits and side effects.
+And, more importantly, if it’s something that may be suitable for you and your own specific needs.

-So, what exactly is L-Carnitine?
+So, what Exactly is L-Carnitine?

-Food sources of L-Carnitine
+Food Sources of L-Carnitine

-This is because the body can produce its own l-carnitine in the liver and kidneys from the other amino acids methionine and lysine.
+Deficiency is rare because the body can produce its own l-carnitine in the liver and kidneys from the other amino acids, methionine and lysine.
 All of which are abundant in plant foods such as nuts, seeds, lentils, wholegrains, tempeh, quinoa, seitan, black beans and soya milk.
 All the foods vegans usually eat in abundance!

 The Science Behind L-Carnitine

-Commonly used in the fitness industry for its ability to stimulate the release of growth hormone and help reduce body fat, l-carnitine transports fatty acids into cells where they can be oxidised and used for fuel.
+Commonly used in the fitness world for its ability to stimulate the release of growth hormone and help reduce body fat, l-carnitine also transports fatty acids into cells where they can be oxidised and used for fuel.
 This cellular reaction happens both when you are at rest, and during exercise itself.

 1. FAT BURNING

-And, as it also has the ability to help your body burn less glycogen it means you will have more stamina to train for longer; hence the reason why you will burn more fat and build more muscle.
+And, as it also has the ability to help your body burn less glycogen, it means you will have more stamina to train for longer.
+Hence the reason why you can burn more fat and build more muscle.

-3. LESS FATIGUE
+2. LESS FATIGUE

 2. WEIGHT LOSS

 However, other studies have not had the same results, so it’s a bit of a mixed bag as to whether you should seriously consider l-carnitine as a weight loss supplement.

 4. LESS SORENESS AND FASTER RECOVERY PERIOD

-L-carnitine has been shown to significantly reduce damage done to the muscles during exercise when taken at doses of 1-2 grams per day.
+L-carnitine has been shown to significantly fasten the recovery period and reduce damage done to the muscles during exercise when taken at doses of 1-2 grams per day.
 It also decreases the muscle soreness you can feel for days after a hard workout.

 L-carnitine will also give you that extra edge during your training sessions by increasing blood flow and delivering more nutrients to the muscles when you need it most.